StrawberryJam2021/StrawberryJam2021/README.md

 > **Work in progress.**

-- **/WIP/** Move your assigned task from the server into an issue and either assign it yourself or have a captain assign it to you. *(How exactly are we going to handle this? -jade)*
+- Move your assigned task from the server into an issue and either assign it yourself or have a captain assign it to you.
 - Create a new feature branch to work on.
 - Implement the request.
 - Submit a pull request to merge your feature branch into the main branch.